adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 1/7/20

+* Looked at how to write unit tests in python using unittest.mock module

 ## 30/6/20

 * N/A